-The Board is currently comprised of eight directors, of whom three are independent.
-At the Meeting, six directors are being nominated for election, of which three are independent of the Company.
-Each of Warren Gilman, Alan Hair and Ken Robertson are considered "independent" as provided by Canadian National Instrument 52-110 - Audit Committees ("National Instrument 52-110") and the NYSE American corporate governance standards (the "NYSE American Governance Rules").
-David Garofalo, Amir Adnani, Glenn Mullan, C.F.
-"Trey" Wasser and Garnet Dawson are not considered "independent".
+The Board is currently comprised of seven directors, of whom four are independent.
+At the Meeting, seven directors are being nominated for election, of which five are independent of the Company.
+Each of Warren Gilman, Alan Hair, Ken Robertson, Karri Howlett and Angela Johnson are considered "independent" as provided by Canadian National Instrument 52-110 - Audit Committees ("National Instrument 52-110") and the NYSE American corporate governance standards (the "NYSE American Governance Rules").
+David Garofalo and Glenn Mullan are not considered "independent".
 Of the directors standing for election at the Meeting, Messrs.
-Garofalo, Adnani and Mullan are not considered "independent" and Messrs.
-Gilman, Hair and Robertson are considered "independent".
-If all Nominees are elected at the Meeting, the Board will be comprised of at least 50% "independent" directors under the NYSE American Governance Rules.
+Garofalo and Mullan are not considered "independent" and Messrs.
+Gilman, Hair, Robertson and Mses.
+Howlett and Johnson are considered "independent".
+If all Nominees are elected at the Meeting, the Board will be comprised of at least 71% "independent" directors under the NYSE American Governance Rules.

-Under the applicable NYSE American Governance Rules and National Instrument 52-110, David Garofalo is not considered an independent director by virtue of his position as its President and Chief Executive Officer, each of Amir Adnani and Garnet Dawson is not considered to be an independent director as a result of their respective positions with GoldMining Inc. and each of Glenn Mullan and C.F.
-"Trey" Wasser is not considered to be an independent director as a result of their respective former officer positions with subsidiaries of Gold Royalty.
+Under the applicable NYSE American Governance Rules and National Instrument 52-110, David Garofalo is not considered an independent director by virtue of his position as its President and Chief Executive Officer, and Glenn Mullan is not considered to be an independent director as a result of his former officer position with subsidiaries of Gold Royalty.